bridgecrew-perf6/deploy-turbonomic-ansible/README.md

 You need to clone the repository on ansible-controller machine.

-Run the following command to run the ansible script, which deploys CP4WAIOps.
+Run the following command to execute the ansible script, which deploys CP4WAIOps.

 ```
 ansible-playbook deploy-turbo.yml
 ```
 It would take about 30 minutes for the installation to complete.
 Once the installation is completed, the URL to access the Turbonomic console is presented on the screen.
-Use them to access the console and checkout the features while going through [Turbonomic Documentation](https://docs.turbonomic.com/).
+Use that URL to access the Turbonomic console and checkout the features while going through [Turbonomic Documentation](https://docs.turbonomic.com/).

 ### 3. Uninstall Turbonomic ARM